 This is the result of a \$1,200 per year, tax-deferred investment that assumes an 8% annual growth rate.

-By investing early, you can make a large difference in the amount you have saved by retirement age.
-It's never too soon to begin planning; the important thing is to get started.
+y investing early, you can make large difference а the in amount you have saved by retirement age. lt's never too soon to begin planning; the important thing is to get started.